brunofalmeida/MyTime-iOS/Design/README.md

 # Design

-This application will be designed to allow the user to track their time spend on certain areas and tasks.
+This application will be designed to allow the user to track their time spend on certain priorities and tasks.

 ## Requirements

-(Applying my newfound engineering design process knowledge)

 ### Primary Function

 - Track the user's use of time and provide feedback

-### Secondary Functions/Objectives
+### Secondary Functions

 - Set goals per day, week, month, etc. (how much time to spend on areas/tasks)
 - Track use of time in real-time